 Nvidia Quadro should be preferred if you want a more stable card (less likely to crash) and you’re working with huuuge projects.

-It comes with a high-end Intel Core i7-7700HQ processor and a high-range discrete 1050M graphics card from Nvidia.
+It comes with a mid-range Intel Core i5-8250U processor and an above entry-level dedicated Nvidia GeForce GTX 1050M graphics card.
 8 GB of RAM is decent, but for such price its worth it, since you can upgrade it anytime.
-Finally, 128 GB SSD + 1 TB HDD setup offers plenty of space and the benefits of a faster drive for Windows and Revit.
-Even though 128 GB is somewhat limiting, it’s a great addition to any laptop at $900.
+Finally, 256 GB SSD setup offers enough space for Windows and Revit.
+It’s a bit limiting and some might prefer 1 TB HDD, but if you don’t need much storage space – this setup is better.